ruthpohrp/tp/docs/index.md

 consultations, which can be hard to come by and difficult to keep track of.
 This is where Dukepro(f) comes in to help you out!

+With DukePro(f), you will be able to:

+* Add, edit, and delete your consultations
+* List all of your consultations, or just your next consultation
+* List your free time slots for consultation booking
+* Block certain time slots to ensure your consultations don't clash with other commitments
+* List all of the time slots that you've blocked so far
+* And many more!

 It is named `DukePro(f)` (Duke-Professor) because our project's target audience is professors, and it is also a nod to our CS2103T iP (individual Project), which was named `Duke`.